OliverDrechsler/front_door_intercom_automation/README.md

 - Automatic camera selection between Blink or PiCam_APi possible.
 - Fallback camera selection if one fails.
 - Internal [Flask](https://flask.palletsprojects.com/en/3.0.x/) website to open the front door with the browser using a time-based one-time password.
-- Internal [Flask](https://flask.palletsprojects.com/en/3.0.x/) REST-API to open the front door (via time-based one-time password) for integration into other projects / solutions / automations.
+- Internal [Flask](https://flask.palletsprojects.com/en/3.0.x/) REST-API to open the front door (via time-based one-time password).
+  For testing purpose you can expose the Flask Web-UI / REST-API via a Docker conainer with NGNIX reverse proxy.

 ## Features advantage comparision FDIA, Blink, Ring and PiCamAPI